mendix/m2ee-tools/doc/install-1.md

     # wget -q -O - https://packages.mendix.com/mendix-debian-archive-key.asc | apt-key add -
     OK

-Step 2: Install the `debian-mendix-keyring` package from the Mendix repository.
+Step 2: Install the `debian-mendix-archive-keyring` package from the Mendix repository.
 Installing this package makes sure that you will automatically receive new public keys when Mendix does a key-rollover to a new key.

-    # apt-get install debian-mendix-keyring
+    # apt-get install debian-mendix-archive-keyring
     Reading package lists...
 Done
     Building dependency tree
     Reading state information...
 Done
-    The following NEW packages will be installed: debian-mendix-keyring
+    The following NEW packages will be installed: debian-mendix-archive-keyring
     0 upgraded, 1 newly installed, 0 to remove and 0 not upgraded.
     Need to get 6,472 B of archives.
     After this operation, 53.2 kB of additional disk space will be used.